 Moi University is located in Eldoret, 300 km northwest of Nairobi, the Capital City of Kenya.
 It was established as the second university in Kenya in 1984.
 The University has a total of thirteen faculties, four directorates and two institutes.
 The total student population currently stands at 31,712, distributed as follows: Diploma 1,029, Undergraduate – 28,850, Masters – 1,577; Doctorates – 266 in programmes in various disciplines.
 Moi University is committed to providing quality education and services that meet the needs of its customers and stakeholders through relevant teaching, research and community service and partnership/collaboration.
 In this regard Moi University has partnered with three other institutions (York University, UBC and Kenyatta University) to broaden and facilitate access to higher education to refugee and local communities in Dadaab through the Borderless Higher Education for Refugees (BHER) initiative.
-Moi & UBC will offer a two year Diploma in Teacher Education (DTE) for secondary school teachers.
+Moi & UBC offer a two year Diploma in Teacher Education (DTE) for secondary school teachers (DTE-S) and an undergraduate degree in Community Health Education (B.Sc.
+CHEd).
 It is committed to providing quality work and learning environment grounded on intellectual and academic freedom, teamwork, quest for excellence, professionalism, discipline and continuous improvement of its products and services to achieve client/customer satisfaction.

 Mrs. Isabella Mbai (KRCHN, DAN, MSc, PhD Candidate)